Mahrkeenerh/Color_Study/README.md

 And so I've decided to recreate the CIE XYZ model too.
 This proved a rather hard task, because of the 3 imaginary light sources, but I've come to some result, which I don't really know how to interpret properly, read or whatever.
 So if anyone wants to continue on this, feel free to.

+My goal was to make the whole triangle (even with colors we can't see).
+I thought it would just take on the nearest color, but that didn't quite work out.

 ![cie_all](/Images/cie_all.png)

 This model is calculated as a summation of 3 light sources (imaginary).
 Then it's recalculated to some other color space from left to right: sRGB, Adobe RGB, ProPhoto RGB.